Security and privacy

 - you confirm with a 6-digit code

-- Clatri shows you recovery codes -- save them somewhere safe, they won't be shown again
+- Clatri shows you recovery codes — save them somewhere safe, they're not shown again

-From that point on, every time you sign in (with Google or Apple), after the normal login Clatri asks for your TOTP code before granting full access.
-Your session starts at a basic security level and upgrades to full access only when you verify the code.
+From then on, every time you log in (with Google or Apple), after the normal login Clatri asks for the TOTP code before giving you full access.
+Your session starts at a basic security level and only steps up to full once you verify the code.

-2FA is optional -- you decide whether to enable it.
-But if you enable it and lose access to your authenticator app without having the recovery codes, you won't be able to get back into your account.
-That's why it's important to save the recovery codes somewhere safe when you set them up.
+2FA is optional — you decide whether to enable it.
+But if you enable it and lose access to your authenticator app without the recovery codes, you won't be able to get back into your account.
+That's why it's important to save the recovery codes somewhere safe when you set it up.

 RLS: database-level permissions

-Clatri uses Row Level Security in PostgreSQL.
+Clatri uses Row Level Security on PostgreSQL.
 Every row in every table has policies that evaluate, per query:

 - your